thu-ml/tianshou/README.md

   collected in each collection step and after each collection step, we perform a training step, applying a gradient-based update based on a sample of data (`batch_size=64`) taken from the buffer of data that has been collected.
-For further details, see the documentation of `SamplingConfig`.
+For further details, see the documentation of configuration class.

 We then proceed to configure some of the parameters of the DQN algorithm itself and of the neural network model we want to use.
-A DQN-specific detail is the use of callbacks to configure the algorithm's epsilon parameter for exploration.
-We want to use random exploration during rollouts (train callback), but we don't when evaluating the agent's performance in the test environments (test callback).
+A DQN-specific detail is the way in which we control the epsilon parameter for exploration.
+We want to use random exploration during rollouts for training (`eps_training`), but we don't when evaluating the agent's performance in the test environments (`eps_inference`).

 Find the script in [examples/discrete/discrete_dqn_hl.py](examples/discrete/discrete_dqn_hl.py).
 Here's a run (with the training time cut short):